-The APEX weather station (referred to in this paper as APEX) is located on a 6-meter-tall freestanding structure located $50\,\mathrm{m}$ west of the APEX telescope and approximately 5 km south of ACT.
+The APEX weather station (referred to in this paper as APEX) is located on a 6-meter-tall freestanding structure located 50 m west of the APEX telescope and approximately 5 km south of ACT.
 Each minute it reports measurements of wind bearing, wind speed, and air temperature, as well as estimates of the total water column derived from the output of a 183 GHz radiometer.
-APEX is operated by the European Southern Observatory (ESO), and weather data is publicly available on the ESO website.
-APEX weather data in this paper comprises all available measurements between 2007 and 2020 (inclusive).
+APEX is operated by the European Southern Observatory (ESO), and weather data are publicly available on the ESO website.
+APEX weather data in this paper comprise all available measurements between 2007 and 2020 (inclusive).

-Figure 3.
+FIG. 3.
 Spatial footprints for each of the data sources considered in this paper, overlaid on a topographic map of the Chajnantor area.
-The elevations are obtained from the Shuttle Radar Topography Mission (SRTM) data set.
+The elevations are obtained from the Shuttle Radar Topography Mission (SRTM) dataset.
 ACT and APEX are fixed.
 APEX provides wind data at a resolution of one minute.
-The red box shows the $\sim 60\,\mathrm{km}$ square area averaged over by MERRA-2
+The red box shows the ~60 km square area averaged over by MERRA-2.

-2.3.
-MERRA-2
+C. MERRA-2

-The Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2) is a publicly-available database that combines satellite microwave observations to provide a comprehensive description of global weather.
-MERRA-2 data products are managed by the NASA Goddard Earth Sciences Data and Information Services Center, and are publicly available at the GES DISC website.
-This paper uses the M2I3NVASM data set, that provides estimates for every 3-hour period from January 1980 to the present.
+The Modern-Era Retrospective Analysis for Research and Applications, version 2 (MERRA-2) is a publicly available database that combines satellite microwave observations to provide a comprehensive description of global weather.
+MERRA-2 data products are managed by the NASA Goddard Earth Sciences Data and Information Services Center and are publicly available at the GES DISC website.
+This paper uses the M2I3NVASM dataset that provides estimates for every 3-hour period from January 1980 to the present.